 If you manage to get your hands on a Miracle Berry, chew the pulp (roll it around on your tongue), plant the seed, and then explore the world of altered taste for the next 30-45 minutes.
 Popular things people try eating include: citrus (like lemons or limes), but I encourage you to really explore the limits.
 Try other things like beer, wine, pickles, vinegar, rhubarb, onions, radishes, and spicy foods.

 Thankfully, the miracle berry plant is relatively easy to grow as a houseplant indoors, but it does have some specific needs for success.
 In this post, I’ll share with you how I grew my two plants from seeds to flowering miracle plants, including care and considerations for how you can grow them in your home.

 If you want to see photos of my plants over the last 3 years, skip to the very bottom of this post where I’ve tracked the progression of my plants in a reverse timeline.

-There are 3 primary things that you need to keep in mind when growing the Miracle berry from seed:
+3 primary things to know about growing the Miracle berry from seed:

-2) The seed viability is short (after you expose it to air and it starts to dry, it allegedly will not last more than day or two; and
+2) The seed viability is short (after you expose the seed to air and it starts to dry, the embryo apparently don’t last much longer than day or two); and

 I have grown my 2 miracle berries from seed…IN CANADA!